20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 The 1930s: Streamline Moderne Sails In

-The 1930s saw the rise of Streamline Moderne, an offshoot of Art Deco that emphasized curved forms and horizontal lines.
-In coastal kitchens, this translated to smoother, more fluid designs reminiscent of ocean waves.
+The 1930s brought Streamline Moderne, an offshoot of Art Deco built around curved forms and horizontal lines.
+In coastal kitchens, that translated into smoother, more fluid shapes that echo ocean waves.

 6. Curved Countertop Edges